-Rental property can work well for some retirees, particularly those who want hands-on control over an income-producing asset and can handle the occasional surprise without financial or emotional disruption.
-It may not be a good fit if you need simple and predictable cash flow, prefer low maintenance, or do not want the ongoing responsibility of managing tenants and repairs.
-The question is not whether rental property is a good investment in the abstract.
-It is whether it fits your specific retirement plan, your temperament, and your life.
+Rental property can fit some retirement plans well and disrupt others.
+It can work for retirees who want hands-on control of an income-producing asset and can absorb occasional surprises without financial or emotional stress.
+It is usually a poor fit for retirees who need simple, predictable cash flow or want a low-maintenance lifestyle.
+The real question behind should retirees own rental property is not whether real estate is a good investment in general.
+It is whether it fits your specific retirement plan, your temperament, and the life you want.

 Key Takeaways

-- The right fit depends on your time availability, health trajectory, and actual tolerance for uncertainty
+- The right fit depends on your time, health trajectory, and real tolerance for uncertainty.

-- Every rental property plan should include a sell strategy, not just a hold strategy
+- Every rental plan should include a sell strategy, not just a hold strategy.

 Reasons Retirees Choose Rentals